 We occupy office space within the offices of PureTech Health pursuant to the terms of our Business Services, Personnel and Information Management Agreement with PureTech Health.
+In January 2018, we entered into a multi-year agreement to lease office space in Boston, Massachusetts under an operating lease agreement.
 We believe that this office is sufficient to meet our current needs and that suitable additional space will be available as and when needed.
 See "Transactions with Related Persons."